KarrLab/obj_tables/docs/migration.rst

 * Rename an attribute of a *Model*
 * Apply another type of changes to a *Model*

-Migration automatically handles all types of changes except the last one, as illustrated in Figure :numref:`figure_types_of_schema_changes`.
+Migration automatically handles all types of changes except the last one, as illustrated in :numref:`figure_types_of_schema_changes`.
 Adding and removing *Model* definitions and adding and removing attributes from *Model*\ s are migrated completely automatically.
 Renaming *Model* definitions and attributes of *Model*\ s requires